SeanMcP/seanmcp.com/src/content/simplify-event-delegation-with-the-element-closest-method.md

 title: "Simplify event delegation with the Element.closest method"
 description:
-  Event delegation is a useful pattern for managing descendant interactions and Element.closest helps with simple and robust code
+  Event delegation is a useful pattern for managing descendant interactions and Element.closest helps with simple and robust code.
 tags:
   - Articles
   - JavaScript